Dayang1151/StyleTimeQAM/readme.md

 |CNN-BILSTM|`wd`: 5e-5, `lr`: 1e-3 | `wd`: 5e-5, `lr`: 1e-4| `wd`: 1e-5, `lr`: 5e-4|
 |ABCNN|`wd`: 1e-5, `lr`: 5e-5 | `wd`: 1e-6, `lr`: 5e-4|`wd`: 1e-4, `lr`:5e-4 |
 |ESIM|`wd`: 1e-5, `lr`: 5e-3| `wd`: 1e-5, `lr`: 5e-4|`wd`: 1e-5, `lr`: 5e-5|

+# 4.4 Ablation experiment

+The experimental results reveal that the removal of question extraction, time-awareness, and user learning styles significantly affects model performance.
+Conversely, the existence or removal of the user relation matching module only slightly influences the model's effectiveness.
+This effect can be attributed to the fact that user learning style information is already embedded in the distributed representation of the conversation within the user style-aware attention module.
+Therefore, the conversation relation matching process takes into account user learning styles, and user relation matching simply complements this process.